How will learning management systems change in the coming years to adapt to new strategies for teaching and learning?

 Some education thought leaders openly worry that faculty are allowing the capabilities of the LMS (or NGDLE) to influence the strategies we use to teach and facilitate learning.
-Sean Michael Morris is a leading critic in this area, and this perspective is worth considering.
+Others are concerned about the ramifications of tracking student activities.
+Amy Collier and Sean Michael Morris are leading voices in this critique.

 - Decoding Digital Pedagogy: Beyond the LMS and Decoding Digital Pedagogy (Un)Mapping the Terrain.
 By Sean Michael Morris.
 Hybrid Pedagogy, 2013

 As you might imagine, LMS providers are actively working on ensuring their products adopt the characteristics of an NGDLE.
 These links will give you a sense for these projects.
 (Other vendors may be making moves as well; these are the ones for which I found information.)

 - Drupal: Enterprise Learning Management System Learning Network

 - IMS Global Learning Consortium – standards for interoperability

 // The Corporate L&D Perspective >

 A similar conversation is happening in corporate learning and development.
 Corporate learning management systems and enterprise social networks also need to continuously adjust to the strategies people use to support learning in a digital age.
 Thought leaders in the corporate world are discussing how to bring processes and technology in line to support learning and performance in a more coherent way.
 These materials will give you the flavor of that conversation.

 - Learning and Performance Ecosystems.
 By Marc Rosenberg and Steve Foreman. eLearning Guild White Paper, November 2014